Black Fives: Washington and New York origins

 The first independent African American basketball team in the history of the sport was the Smart Set Athletic Club of Brooklyn, which was organized in 1907.
 This team promptly won the first "Colored Basketball World's Championship"—a title coined by African American sportswriters to honor the best all-black basketball team, by their informal consensus, for the 1907–08 season.

 The first inter-city competition between two African American basketball teams took place on December 18, 1908, when the Smart Set Athletic Club traveled to Washington, D.C., to play the Crescent Athletic Club.
 Brooklyn won the game.

+Black Fives teams relied on donations and contributions from their local communities.
+Fans, business owners, and community leaders often provided financial assistance to help cover expenses such as equipment, uniforms, travel costs, and venue rentals.

 The first all-black pay-for-play team was the New York All-Stars, formed in the fall of 1910 by former St. Christopher Club manager Major A. Hart.
 Hart wrote:

 "That this game has taken a firm hold on our people has been demonstrated beyond a doubt.
 Now it is up to the players and their friends [to advance the black game] by not only forming a basketball league among the teams, but playing good, fast, clean games, eliminating therefrom all petty jealousies, quarrels and the little meannesses that have a tendency to disgust the people who assemble to witness these contests.
 We want to play the game as our white friends play it.
 That is, in the spirit of fairness and for the benefits that the exercise will give us and the enjoyment we can afford to our friends."